Graduate School

 Transfer Credit

-Credits from graduate course work completed at institutions other than OSU are considered for use on OSU credentials as external transfer credit.
+Credits from graduate coursework completed at institutions other than OSU are considered external transfer credit.

 Courses to be transferred must be graduate level.
 It is the responsibility of the student wishing to transfer the course to provide the necessary documentation to satisfy the OSU guidelines.

-Students may not transfer courses graded on a nonstandard basis (e.g., Pass/No Pass, Credit/No Credit, Satisfactory/Unsatisfactory) to their graduate certificate or degree programs unless it can be verified from the registrar of the university offering the course that the grade is equivalent to a B minus or better.
+Students may not transfer courses from another institution that are graded on a nonstandard basis (e.g., Pass/No Pass, Credit/No Credit, Satisfactory/Unsatisfactory) to their graduate certificate or degree programs unless it can be verified from the registrar of the university offering the course that the grade is equivalent to a B minus or better.

 Graduate courses to be transferred from another institution to an OSU master's degree must not have been used to satisfy the requirements for a bachelor's degree, master's degree (or equivalent) or a doctoral degree.

-Graduate courses to be transferred from an OSU master's degree to a second OSU master's degree must meet the following three requirements:
+Graduate courses to be transferred from an OSU master's degree to a second OSU master's degree must meet the following two requirements:

 - Credits used to satisfy the residency requirements of one master's degree may not be used to satisfy the residency requirements of another master's degree.

 - Students who earn two master's degrees at Oregon State University must complete all degree requirements for each degree.
-This requires filing separate programs of study forms for each degree, filing separate commencement applications for each degree, completing separate projects or theses for each degree, scheduling separate final oral examinations for each degree, and passing final oral examinations for each degree.
+This requires filing separate programs of study forms for each degree, filing separate commencement applications for each degree, completing separate projects or theses for each degree, and scheduling and passing separate final oral examinations for each degree.

 Up to 22 graduate credits may be transferred toward a 45-credit master's degree.
 Up to 9 graduate credits may be transferred toward an 18-credit graduate certificate.